← All Resources

 Percentiles: Where You Stand in the Crowd

-A percentile tells you the percentage of values in a dataset that fall below a given value.
+A percentile tells you what percentage of values in a dataset fall below a given value.
 If your test score is at the 85th percentile, you scored higher than 85% of test-takers.
+Straightforward.

-Percentiles are how standardized tests (SAT, GRE, ACT), growth charts (pediatric height and weight), and many health metrics (blood pressure, bone density) report results.
-They provide context that raw numbers alone cannot: a blood pressure reading of 135/85 is more meaningful when you know it is at the 75th percentile for your age group.
+Percentiles are everywhere once you start looking: standardized tests (SAT, GRE, ACT), pediatric growth charts, blood pressure categories, bone density scans.
+They give you context that raw numbers alone can't.
+A blood pressure reading of 135/85 means a lot more when you know it sits at the 75th percentile for your age group.

 Z-scores and percentiles are directly related through the normal distribution.
 A z-score of 0 = 50th percentile.
 A z-score of +1 ≈ 84th percentile.
 A z-score of +2 ≈ 98th percentile.
 A z-score of −1 ≈ 16th percentile.